Boeing eyes more Indian orders with new business unit

 'MADE IN INDIA' DILEMMA

-Boeing, as well as rivals such as Europe's Airbus (AIR.PA) and Lockheed Martin (LMT.N) of the United States, are looking to India, one of the world's largest arms importers, as a future source of growth as Western countries trim defense budgets.
+Boeing, as well as rivals such as Europe's Airbus and Lockheed Martin of the United States, are looking to India, one of the world's largest arms importers, as a future source of growth as Western countries trim defence budgets.

-India is expected to spend $250 billion over the next decade to modernize its armed forces, but Prime Minister Narendra Modi has also said new deals must involve a share of local production to help the country grow its nascent defense industry.
+India is expected to spend $250 billion over the next decade to modernise its armed forces, but Prime Minister Narendra Modi has also said new deals must involve a share of local production to help the country grow its nascent defence industry.

 Industry sources say U.S. manufacturers are still uncertain how to square the "Made in India" policy with U.S. President Donald Trump's "America First" rhetoric against locating jobs abroad.

-Trump has criticized U.S. companies that have moved manufacturing overseas and which then sell their products back to the United States.
+Trump has criticised U.S. companies that have moved manufacturing overseas and which then sell their products back to the United States.

 Boeing's Indian unit is expected to be scaled in such a way that it reflects the amount of business Boeing wins there.